chen0040/unity-magento-client/README.md

 # Install

 Git clone this project and export it as a unity package, then import the package into your own project.
+The sample code can be found in the folder MageClientSample/MagentoServiceSample.cs

 # Usage